MicrosoftDocs/SupportArticles-docs/support/windows-server/installing-updates-features-roles/fix-windows-update-errors.md

 |0x800f0986|PSFX_E_APPLY_FORWARD_DELTA_FAILED|Applying forward delta failed|
 |0x800f0982|PSFX_E_MATCHING_COMPONENT_NOT_FOUND|Can't identify matching component for hydration|

 For example, an update might not install if a system file is damaged.
-The DISM or [System Update Readiness tool](#what-does-the-system-update-readiness-tool-do) may help you fix some Windows corruption errors.
+The DISM may help you fix some Windows corruption errors.

 Check this page for [Windows Update troubleshooting scenarios](../../windows-client/deployment/troubleshoot-windows-update-issues.md).